okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 Are you sick of talking arithmetic yet?
 I sure am.
 I wanted to start showing you the power of the functions by creating small, deterministic functions and applying them in the real world.

-Strings are a great place to do this, as we manipulate these all the time, however you should note that the concepts can applying to other types as well (which is where you begin delving into the world of functional types like your monads etc).
+Strings are a great place to do this, as we manipulate these all the time, however, you should note that the concepts can applying to other types as well (which is where you begin delving into the world of functional types like your monads, etc).

 For now, let's add a few functions to our `index.js` file.
 I'm not going to explain too much about these functions, but just know that we expect to take a string, run some form of manipulation and return a string.